Just Arrived! Shop MBRP Exhaust

 Nylon fuel lines

 More modern replacement fuel lines are made of nylon.
-Nylon fuel lines are corrosion-resistant, so they’ll last a lot longer than rubber.
+A nylon fuel line is corrosion-resistant, so it’ll last a lot longer than rubber.
 They’re the most lightweight and flexible.
-You have to be careful when installing nylon fuel lines because nylon is very sensitive to tears and abrasions.
+You have to be careful when installing nylon fuel line because nylon is very sensitive to tears and abrasions.
 The lines must be carefully routed to ensure they won’t rub against other parts.
 Nylon’s poor heat resistance is also a factor—too much heat will cause the fuel lines to dry and crack.
 Ultimately, nylon offers improvements over rubber but still has significant flaws.

 Braided stainless steel fuel lines

 Braided stainless steel replacement fuel lines offer many of the same advantages as nylon, but without the major drawbacks.
 Stainless steel is the most durable and corrosion-resistant.
 It stands up to abrasions and the lines will not tear if rubbed against other equipment.
 Stainless steel material is not as pliable as nylon, but the braided design of the fuel lines improves the limited flexibility.
-Braided stainless steel has a much higher heat resistance and withstands high-pressure liquid fuel better than any other option.
-If your fuel lines need replacing, braided stainless steel is the way to go.
+A braided fuel line has a much higher heat resistance and withstands high-pressure liquid fuel better than any other option.
+If your fuel lines need replacing, braided stainless steel is the way to go for the best fuel line material.

 CHEVROLET SILVERADO FUEL LINE QUICK FIX BRAIDED LINES